 Two quarters (8 credits) of college-level general biology with labs, and one quarter (4 credits) of college-level general chemistry with lab

 marine science, conservation biology, environmental science, and other life sciences

-There is a $435 fee in winter to cover costs of a 4-day field trip to Friday Harbor and a $200 fee in spring to cover costs of whale watching and a 5-day field trip to the Olympic Peninsula.
+There is a $485 fee in winter to cover costs of a 4-day field trip to Friday Harbor and required lab fee, and a $250 fee in spring to cover costs of whale watching and a 5-day field trip to the Olympic Peninsula and required lab fee.

 32 upper division science credits are available to students who meet all program expectations including good attendance and participation in class activities, submitting work on time, and meeting all the objectives of the class assignments.
 Credit is expected to be awarded in Invertebrate Zoology, Marine Botany, Marine Biodiversity, Marine Biodiversity Laboratory, Marine Biodiversity Fieldwork, Microscopy, Research, Seminar.

 |2022-11-15||Fee increased by $50 each quarter due to addition of lab fee.|